26 Exciting Things To Do In Toronto At Night

 The theatre was built in the early 90s to coincide with the Canadian premiere of Miss Saigon.

-With 200 seats and modern facilities, the theatre hosts several theatre and music productions and is a top spot for night-time performances.
+With 200 seats and modern facilities, the theatre hosts several theatre and live music productions and is an iconic venue for performances.

-Princess Of Wales Theatre is at 300 King St W, Toronto, ON M5V 1J2, Canada.
+Princess Of Wales Theatre is at 300 King St W, Toronto.

 18- Go On A Cycling Tour

-A fun way to get some exercise is to explore Toronto Islands at night on a guided cycling tour.
+A fun way to get some exercise is to explore Toronto Islands on a guided cycling tour.

 North America’s largest car-free community is a safe neighbourhood to cycle around to vantage points with Toronto skyline views.